sdziallas/comp55/docs/labs/EclipseLoot.md

   you'll want to see different things than when you are editing the code.

-- There are little buttons at the far upper right to switch perspectives, use the left most one to open up a perspective if it's not listed.
+- There are little buttons at the far upper right to switch perspectives, use the left-most one to open up a perspective if it's not listed.

     ![perspective icons in toolbar](eclipseloot/media/image6.png)